kylesezhi/mp3-player-copy/README.md

 Copying `mp3` files to my USB stick for the car is repetetive.
 Let's write a script!

-Also since my car can't read `m4a` files, let's convert them with a script.
+Also since my car can't read `m4a` files, let's convert them to `mp3`s with a script.

 ## Influence